 The landlord can enter between 8:00 am and 6:00 pm on any day except public holidays.
 If the tenant is home, they must let the landlord in, providing the appropriate notice has been given or agreement reached.
-Entry outside these hours, or without 24 hours' written notice, is only possible by agreement.
+Entry outside these hours, or without the appropriate written notice, is only possible by agreement.

 The landlord can enter if the resident is not at home, providing that an agreement has been reached or adequate and appropriate written notice has been given in the form required.
 However, it is recommended that a time is agreed when the tenant is at home for a landlord visit - this will help avoid possible disputes.